Follow me on Twitter @NicoleLobdell

 Nicole Lobdell is currently a Visiting Assistant Professor of English in 19th-century British Literature at DePauw University in Greencastle, Indiana.
 Previously, she was a Marion L. Brittain Fellow in the School of Literature, Media, and Communication at the Georgia Institute of Technology (Georgia Tech) in Atlanta, GA.

-Her longer projects in the works include a Broadview edition of H. G. Wells's The Invisible Man (forthcoming spring 2018) and a book on hoarding in nineteenth-century literature and culture.
+Her longer projects in the works include a Broadview edition of H. G. Wells's The Invisible Man (forthcoming spring 2018) and a book on nineteenth-century literature and material culture titled Victorian Stuff: A History of Hoarding.

 Currently, she is editing a special issue of Science Fiction Studies for the 200th anniversary of Mary Shelley's Frankenstein (July 2018) and finishing a book chapter on filmic adaptations of H.G.
 Wells's The Invisible Man.